-IMPROVING SMILES IN BOULDER
+IMPROVING SMILES IN BOULDER, CO

 A missing tooth lost by disease or injury can affect a person’s confidence and over-all health and well-being.
-Dr. David Evans can restore beauty to your smile with a cosmetic dental bridge made of natural, tooth-colored materials.
+Dr. David Evans in Boulder, CO can restore beauty to your smile with a cosmetic dental bridge made of natural, tooth-colored materials.
 A typical dental bridge consists of a filler tooth that is attached to either two surrounding natural teeth or dental crowns.
 This device or appliance is used to fill the void where a tooth has fallen out or has been removed.
 If left untreated, these spaces in the mouth from missing teeth can cause other teeth to shift, leading to further oral health concerns including jaw problems and/or periodontal disease.
 Dental bridges can preserve the integrity of existing teeth and help maintain a healthy and attractive smile.

 If you’re interested in learning more about our dental bridges procedure, click here to schedule a consultation.